 Registration for fall semester courses occurs during the previous spring semester for current students and during the summer prior to the beginning of classes for new students.
-Registration for January and spring terms occurs in November.
+Registration for January term and spring semester occurs in November.
 A late registration fee will be charged for registering after the designated days.
 In addition to academic requirements, students must meet the following criteria in order to register and attend classes: